Folkestone Groomers Directory

 • Loss of crisp outline - The coat sits more loosely on the body

-These changes can reduce the jacket's effectiveness during wet, windy walks along the Kent coast.
+These changes can reduce the jacket's effectiveness during wet, windy walks.
 However, outcomes vary by individual dog, and some owners still choose clipping for its practical benefits.
+If your terrier's coat has already been clipped and developed severe matting, see our guide to de-matting vs shaving for ethical approaches to coat recovery.

 Health and Maintenance Considerations